sharwell/developer.rackspace.com/docs/blockstorage/samples/list_snapshots.rst

   @client.snapshots.all

-  # To fetch only snapshots assocated with a given volume:
+  # To fetch only snapshots associated with a given volume:
   volume.snapshots